7.5 oz can

 GIANT is committed to providing accurate nutritional information to its customers.
 As an important part of that effort we voluntarily provide such material on our website.
 We rely upon our suppliers to provide us with this information on an ongoing basis and to advise us immediately whenever any new claims or adjustments to declared values are made, so that we can properly maintain the accuracy of this online resource.
 We have, however, experienced occasional situations in the past where, due to the lack of such notice or for some other reason, minor discrepancies in this area have occurred.
 We therefore strongly encourage our customers to read the labels of any of the products that they purchase in order to make certain that they are compatible with their own nutritional preferences and expectations.
 If you receive a product from GIANT, and the nutritional information on the product label does not match the information on our site, please contact GIANT customer service and we will arrange for a credit to issue for the product at issue.

 Non GMO Project verified. nongmoproject.org.
 Less sweet with agave nectar.
 Crisp taste with real botanicals.
-Made to mix - Non-alcoholic.
 Imagine your favorite drink better.
+Made to mix - non-alcoholic.
 The tonic your spirit deserves.
 After a night in my backyard with great friends, good gin, and a lousy mixer, I spent years making a better tonic water.
-I started in my kitchen with real quinine just like when tonic water was invented beak in 1825.
+I started in my kitchen with real quinine just like when tonic water was invented back in 1825.
 Then lightly sweetened it with agave nectar rather than loads of high fructose corn syrup so it complements rather than masks the subtleties of a good gin, vodka or rum.
-Clean and crisp, with many fewer calories than the big guys, Q tonic is a perfect match for great spirits.
+Clean and crisp, with many fewer calories than the big guys, Q Tonic is a perfect match for great spirits.
 It will make your drink spectacular.
-Enjoy! - Jordan, Founder.
+Enjoy! - Jordan Founder.
 Quinine.
 Agave.
-Imagine your favorite drink even better.
+Imagine your favorite drink better.
 You have your favorite spirit.
-Don’t ruin your drink with a flat, sugary mixer, Let the subtleties of your spirit shine through with a tonic water that is made to mix.
-It began in 1638, when the countess of chinchon fell violently ill.
-Her husband, the Spanish viceroy in Peru, begged the local Incas for an antidote.
+Don't ruin your drink with a flat, sugary mixer.
+Let the subtleties of your spirit shine through with a tonic water that is made to mix.
+It began in 1638, when the countess of Chinchon fell violently ill.
+Her husband, the Spanish Viceroy in Peru, begged the local Incas for an antidote.
 The Incas graciously gave her a potion from the ground bark of the native quinquina tree.
 Days later she was cured.
 In her honor, the Spanish renamed the Peruvian tree the Cinchona tree.
 200 years later, a few ingenious British officers in the Indian army improved the bitter quinine medicine by mixing it with soda, sugar, and gin.
 The original gin and tonic was born.
-Contains quinine.
 Learn more at QMixers.com and (at)QMixers.
 Please recycle.